paosch/RPS/README.md

 ## Work in progress
-As soon as I have more time to continue with this application, I will work on style (CSS).
+As soon as I have more time to continue with this application, I will add a score counter.